createaaccountishard/Records/README.md

 # Emiya
-What i likes progrom
+What i likes program
-i will do some what in this .
+i will do something in it for my like
-This is a test progect.
-I will do what i like.

 record somethings in working, maybe useful in fulture.